KiwiSaver

+As at 31 March 2025, the Financial Markets Authority reported 3,385,856 New Zealand citizens were members of KiwiSaver, with an average balance of $36,349 per member.
+Annual contributions were $12.2 billion with investment gains of $6.4 billion, and with $123.1 billion in assets managed by KiwiSaver providers.

 Basic operation

 Anyone who is entitled to live in New Zealand indefinitely and who normally lives in New Zealand is entitled to join KiwiSaver.
 Those under 18 require parental consent to join.
 Participants choose to put their savings in one of several "approved savings schemes".
 They can only belong to one scheme at a time but can change schemes at any time.
 If they do not choose a scheme, and the participant is aged 18 or over, they will be assigned either to the employer's default scheme or to a government-selected default scheme.
 Each scheme offers several managed funds to invest the participants' savings in, with varying degrees of expected risk and return.

 Contributions are made up of three main components: